SpongePowered/SpongeDocs/source/plugin/data/serialization.rst

 DataFormat
 ==========
-A alternative to DataTranslators is using :javadoc:`DataFormat` which allows you to convert a data container this allows you to store a data container as a hocon, json or even NBT you can of course retrive data using data format.
+An alternative to DataTranslators is to use :javadoc:DataFormat, which allows you to store a ``DataContainer`` as a hocon, json or NBT file.
+You can also retrieve data using ``DataFormat``.

-This is very useful if your for example using a database to store information as you can then serialize any data container to for example json format
+This is very useful if you're for example using a database to store information, as you can then serialize any ``DataContainer`` to json format.

 For this example we will use :javadoc:`DataFormats#JSON` to translate a player to json and back!